Running your own business is hard enough without clients ghosting you when your invoice arrives.

 As busy business owners ourselves, we know how important systems and processes are for financial success.

-Not only do they help us attract and win the right kind of clients – the ones who don’t question the fee and always pay on time – but they also ensure we don’t have to waste time chasing late invoice payments.
+They help us attract and win the right kind of clients – those who don’t question the fee and always pay on time – and they also ensure we don’t have to waste time chasing late invoice payments.

 1) Don’t ignore the red flag

-When you’re keen to sign a new client, it’s tempting to rush in and ignore the red flags.
+When you’re just starting out as a freelance social media manager or just keen to sign a new client, it’s tempting to rush in and ignore the red flags.
 Don’t.

 Before you agree to work with a client, always do your homework.
 Does their website look legit?
 What do their customer reviews say?
 What’s your gut telling you?